harshdhamecha/chatpdf/README.md

 # Document-QnA
-An Application for "Upload a Document and Talk to It" using Gemini Pro and Streamlit
+An Application for "Upload a Document and Talk to It" using Gemini Pro and Streamlit.

+## Demo Video

 ## Install
 ```bash